 Let’s get a great educator travel program tip from a Special Education teacher named Trisha Daningburg!
 Trisha, tell us about your background.

-Trisha: I am from Western New York and now live and teach in the Finger Lakes of New York.
+Trisha: I am from Western New York and now live and teach in the Finger Lakes, NY.
 I have just started year 11 at my district.
 I teach Middle School Special Education.

 I boarded my first flight at age 19, and I have not turned back.
 These last two summers I’ve combined my love of travel and love of teaching with some incredible professional development opportunities.